kbooten/stylevise/readme.md

     python Stylevise.py

 The CLI version has certain advantages over a full-fledged GUI.
 Interactions with the program are easily recorded (output by default to `sv_output.txt`).
 Since developing an interface with `cmd` is less fuss than making a GUI, it is also easier to change.
-The CLI version also saves keeps track of what the user has written in previous sessions and demands that they differ from those as well.
+The CLI version also remembers what the user has written in previous sessions and demands that they differ from those sentences as well.
 There is also a certain aesthetic charm in the way that a CLI's minimalism focuses attention on the dyadic interaction between human and computer.
 And, without all the fuss of sending queries to and fro, the CLI app should run a bit more quickly and reliably.

 Because the CLI uses the `cmd` module, it is possible to cycle through previous commands (on my Mac, by pressing `↑`).